seunkoko/PinShares/README.md

 ### Limitations of my Solution
 ---
-- Pins can only be shared with a capped number of users to manage efficiency By the time the database grows large and users want to share pins to all users, it will be difficult to manage that
+- Pins can only be shared with a capped number of users to manage efficiency.
+By the time the database grows large and users want to share pins to all users, it will be difficult to manage that
-- The database structure currently will not allow selected query of pins for different regions If the database struture was implemented keep track of regions each pin is created within, we might only need to get pins per regions where a user is viewing on the map
 - Getting and Searching through large number of users cannot be supported when sharing pins

-#### Consideration for 100 concurrent users
+#### Consideration for scalability (100, 1000, 100,000 concurrent users)
 ---
--

-#### Consideration for 1000 concurrent users
----
--

-#### Consideration for 100,000 concurrent users
----
--
+- Data caching could be implemented to reduce database and api call/request.
+- Implementation of a messaging systems (Kafka or Redis) to help handle and listen for real-time changes/updates.
+- Better searching engine/algorithm (elastic search) to ensure proper data retrieval for large data-sets.
+- Potential use of GraphQL to avoid over-fetching data from server/database.
+- Implementation of a multi-server based architecture with proper load balancing and reverse proxying.

 ### Future Futures